Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/reports/README.md

 > Answer:

 ---
 We used Hydra to configure our experiments, with parameters such as learning rate, batch size, and random seed assigned directly in the configuration files and scripts.
-The configuration files define all necessary hyperparameters for both training and model setup, ensuring consistency and ease of reproducibility.
+The configuration files defines hyperparameters for both training and model setup, which makes it easy to use.

-In our scripts, these parameters are loaded automatically using Hydra, eliminating the need for manual argument passing.
+These parameters are loaded automatically using Hydra, eliminating the need for manual argument passing.
 To run an experiment, we simply execute the script:

-- python my_script.py
+python my_script.py

 Hydra ensures that the parameters in the configuration file are properly integrated into the script, allowing for easy management of experiment settings while keeping the workflow simple and reproducible.
 ---